emersonloureiro/knit/README.md

 Knit also doesn't require any specific line terminator.

 As said above the whole idea behind Knit is being able to run bash commands easily within a scripting language.
-In Knit, this is done by putting any bash command you'd put on the command line in between `[` `]`.
+In Knit, this is done by putting any bash command you'd put on the command line in between `[` `]` or `<` `>``.

     func main {
         rootFiles = [ls -al | grep 'root']
     }

-You can make reference to variables within the commands, by enclosing the variable between ``${`` and ``}``.

-    func main {
-        flag = "drwx"
-        dirWithAllPermissions = [ls -al | grep '${flag}'] }

-By default Knit will redirect the output of a command to the standard output (as if you were typing the command on a command prompt, for example).
-To disable this behaviour, prepend the command with `~`, as below:

-    func main {
-        # This line will print nothing to the standard output
-        ~[pwd]
-    }

-The outcome of bash commands are handled internally as a single string.
-You can make that a list though, where each element of the list is one line of the output of the command, by appending ```.asList``` to the command.
+The difference is that, with `[` `]`, the output is returned as a list, where each element of the list is one line of the output of the command.

 That, plus some functional-style operations on lists allow something like:

     func main {
       rootFiles = [ls -al | grep 'root'].asList